balancer/docs-v3/docs/concepts/pools/hooks.md

 - Sell or Buy limits

 A hook is a codeblock that implements arbitrary logic in a pool or external contract.
 Whenever a pool is registered in the Vault, part of the [`PoolConfig`](https://github.com/balancer/balancer-v3-monorepo/blob/main/pkg/interfaces/contracts/vault/VaultTypes.sol#L26-L37) stores this information.
-A set of [8 different pool hooks](https://github.com/balancer/balancer-v3-monorepo/blob/main/pkg/interfaces/contracts/vault/VaultTypes.sol#L9-L18) are available to be implemented, depending on what part of the execution flow the additional logic is needed.
-All hooks are expected to return a `boolean` type of either `true` on success or `false` on failure.
+A set of [different pool hooks](https://github.com/balancer/balancer-v3-monorepo/blob/main/pkg/interfaces/contracts/vault/VaultTypes.sol#L9-L18) are available to be implemented, depending on what part of the execution flow the additional logic is needed.
+All hooks (except `computeFee`) are expected to return a `boolean` type of either `true` on success or `false` on failure.
 The available hooks are:

 - `onBeforeInitialize`
 - `onAfterInitialize`